anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

    Boot disks          RAID 1
    =================== ======

--  HW specifications: please see :ref:`ref_model:chapters/chapter03:storage`
+-  HW specifications: please see "Storage" in :cite:p:`refmodel`
 -  How many nodes to meet SLA: Active-Passive is the default and recently OpenStack started to support Active-Active
 -  Sizing rules: minimum 2 x 1 TB; recommended 2 x 10 TB